VCCE/VCC/docs/UserGuide.md

  be accurate to the original ROMs of the same name.
 These ROM images are the same as used by most Color Computer 3 emulations.

+ Also note that the "hdblba.rom" used for SuperIDE on DECB that was distributed with some previous versions of VCC was found to be defective and has been replaced.
+Be sure to use the latest version.

 <div style="page-break-after: always;"></div>
 <h2 align="center">The VCC Command Line Options</h2>

-VCC allows a couple of command line options.
-One has been available since at least VCC 1.42, and the other is a new addition in a recent release.
-It is expected more options will be added at a later date
+VCC allows a few command line options.
+One has been available since at least VCC 1.42.
+It is expected more options will be added.

 *NOTE: Command line options are used in the Windows "Command Prompt".
 You must change directory to the location of the VCC installation